-With 2012 behind I us, we here at OSMGuy.com wanted to personally thank all of our fans for sticking with us throughout the year.
+With 2012 behind we here at OSMGuy.com wanted to personally thank all of our fans for sticking with us throughout the year and also wanted to inform you that we are very soon coming out with our own Youtube channel, and so as the lead member of the new channel it felt like I had to hire youtube marketing company as we had a slow start in the beginning.
 Throughout the year you have seen quite a few Monthly Social Media reviews.
 Again, thanks for all the great comments and feedback we have received regarding these posts.
 We work diligently to bring you great, fresh content in a not-so-mundane type of format that is both informative and entertaining.
 As 2013 begins we aim to bring you this and MORE!
 We are looking to bring you not only reviews of social media ideas in the market place, but more OSMGuy.com original content in the form of infographics, interactive graphs, interviews, and more.
 Our goal is to give you as much insight into the intersection of social media and sports as we possibly can.
 Please, join us on this journey, but not as a passenger, more like a symbolic navigator.
 We are always welcome to feedback and advice and our ears are always open to new ideas.

 With that said, I want to bring you a little “year in review” for some great social media ideas you may have missed.
 Some of these I have covered in the past, others are new to OSMGuy.com.
 Here are 10 of my favorite social media ideas from this past year (give or take) in no particular order.
 Enjoy!